decyphertek-io/decyphertek/docs/technotes/Droidian.md

 # Flatpak is already installed
 # This will make it easier to install Flatpaks
 flatpak install warehouse
-# Flatpaks is tied to the gnome store, except found it slow.
+# Flatpaks is tied to the gnome store, except I found it slow.
 ```

 Waydroid: